The Wrath of Kon

 • The 51s play at Cashman Field, a 9300-seat park built in 1983.
 It’s located in North Las Vegas, just a few minutes north of downtown.

-• I thought the park was way north, so I ended up getting there way too early, and was probably the first person there.
+• I thought the park was way north of town, so I ended up getting there too early, and was probably the first person there.

 • It’s a nice little park, very well-kept and modern looking, and resembles a college field in size and general feel.